-Moto Raid Experience ltd organizes the “Gibraltar Race” to which the following General Regulations apply.
+Moto Raid Experience ltd organizes the “Gibraltar Race” to which the following General Regulations applies.

 It is a challenge open to all riders from every Country that are at least 18 years old and that own a driving license valid for the motorbike they ride.

 ELIGIBLE MOTORCYCLES: CLASSES AND CATEGORIES

 All motorcycles suitable to be used on and off road, of any engine displacement and year of registration, with a weight not less than 145 kgs. (wet weight with no more than 10 liters of fuel), are eligible.
 The weight limit does not apply to motorcycles registered until 31/12/1999 and to those ones of Women category.
 They are divided into the following classes and categories according to the characteristics of the bike or of the rider:

 At the end of each race it will be drawn up the overall ranking and a ranking for each class and category.

-- Each rider competes for the overall standings and for the class or the category (only one) selected when he registered.
+- Each rider competes for the overall standings and for the class or the category (one only) selected when he registered.

 - Top 3 places in the overall standings and first 3 of each class and category will be awarded, provided that there are at least 3 participants per each one.